db0/godot-card-game-framework/README.md

 ### Scripting Engine Features

 * Can define card scripts in plain text, using simple json.
-* Can set cards to trigger off of any booard manipulation.
+* Can set cards to trigger off of any board manipulation.
 * Can filter the triggers based on card properties, or a special subset.
 * Can define optional abilities.
 * Can define multiple-choice abilities.